bademiya21/Supervised-Classification-of-Text-Categories/README.md

-### MSO Noise Complaints Classification Supervised Learning
+### Text Categories Classification through Supervised Learning

-This repo documents the various approaches I used to conduct supervised learning of noise complaints with categories provided by MSO.
-The data was labelled by me using Andrew's Text Annotator app.
-I labelled close to 10000 samples for 5 categories.
-Though I tried to get equal number of samples per category, the data was heavily biased towards certain categories as illustrated in the bar charts in the notebooks.
+This repo documents the various approaches I used to conduct supervised learning of text categories.

 Some of the approaches: